jamieaconn/meghalayawhitewater/_posts/2017-10-31-whistletop-whitewater-week.md

 ## Tip 1 - every minute counts

 Your not a student anymore.
-The 10 hour layover in Dubai is just not worth saving £37.50 on your ticket.
+Is the 10 hour layover in Dubai worth saving £37.50 on your ticket?
 Be prepared to spend a bit more cash and get yourself to Guwahati in double quick time, then pay for a taxi to take you from the airport straight to your first river.
-I recommend the [Umtrew](/rivers/umtrew/); It's amazing.
+I recommend the [Umtrew](https://www.youtube.com/watch?v=KWFsLDs9Ey0); It's close and it's amazing.

 <span class="image right"><img src="{{ "/images/drivers.png" | absolute_url }}" alt="" /></span>

 ## Tip 2 - hire an exceptional local driver

 If you are going to tick off the list of classics you've been dreaming of, you'll need the perfect driver.
+Fortunately you're in luck as we know just the guys for the job.
+Fire us off an email and we'll see if we can sort you out.

 ## Tip 3 - take your camera

 Meghalaya is pretty.
+Take some photos to show your mum.

 ## Tip 4 - whitewater isn't everything